ldct/ethereum-research/README.md

 See above

+## Long-range forks

+See above

+## Security

+Assuming all the problems are solved, PoS should be more secure than PoW since in PoW, the most you can penalize someone is to withhold mining rewards, but in PoS you can slash their coins.
+The market cap of a currency is normally much higher than the economic value of its hashpower (multiplied by some time period).

 # Blockchain scaling

 Most chains currently support 10-100 tps.
 Transactions need to scale along two axes: throughput (more tps) and latency (shorter confirmation time).
-Simply increasing block size and block creation rate improves these metrics up to a point, but after a while greatly harm security.
+Simply increasing block size and block creation rate improves these metrics up to a point, but after that greatly harm security.

 ## Bitcoin Lightning Network

 https://lightning.network/lightning-network-paper.pdf

+Uses multisig and fidelity bonds to allow an off-chain "side chain" between a small set of people.
+Serialization on the child chain is enforced by allowing participants to punish lying participants by publishing proof-of-fraud to the parent chain, causing the fraudster to lose their bond.

 ## Sharding